scalyr/scalyr-agent-2/docs/monitors/mysql_monitor.md

 |||# ``metric``               ||| The name of a metric being measured, e.g. "mysql.vars"
 |||# ``value``                ||| The metric value

-Some metrics may have additional fields, as documented below.

 ### Data Categories